-1. The proposed subdivision is in general conformance with the goals, objectives, and policies of the MASTER PLAN;
+1. The proposed subdivision is in general conformance with the goals, objectives, and policies of the Master Plan;

-The development is consistent with the intent of the Policy Plan as it is intended to provide additional housing at various densities in an urbanizing area Are there modifications being requested?
+The development is consistent with the intent of the Policy Plan as it is intended to provide additional housing at various densities in an urbanizing area.